-This blog page got so long that it was quite a lot of data (due to the photos) to download when viewed.
-I decided to break the sections of this page into their own blog pages:
+This blog page got so long for downloading when viewed that I decided to break sections of this page into their own blog pages:

 Create the piping: Create your own piping

 Sewing the piping onto front fabric: Sewing the piping onto the front fabric

 At this point the piping is sewn onto the front piece.
 Adding back fabric:

 Using the zipper pressure foot.

 Place the back fabric onto the front of the pillow so that (as you can see in the photo) the good side of your back fabric will be facing the good side of your worked piece.
 Stitching the back fabric on is worked rather blindly.